FaithCulas/faithculas.github.io/content/authors/admin/_index.md

     summary: |
       Part of the development team.
       Responsibilities include:
       -  Developed an application for 15 million telecom users to view their purchased plans and purchase new plans in their android devices.
-This solution is integrated with **Google’s Mobile Data Plan Sharing API**
+This solution is integrated with Google’s Mobile Data Plan Sharing API
-      - Developed a Notification system for 1.4 million postpaid customers using **Java** and **Spring Boot**.
-Unit test written with more than 80% coverage and Load testing done using **JMeter**
+      - Developed a Notification system for 1.4 million postpaid customers using Java and Spring Boot.
+Unit test written with more than 80% coverage and Load testing done using JMeter
   - position: Software Engineer Intern
     company_name: Axiata Digital Labs
     company_url: ''